emmajanedrews/base-template/_posts/2018-02-27-home-sellers-seminar-final-reminder.md

 <center>&nbsp;</center>

-On March 3, our team of local real estate experts will reveal the **essential home selling secrets** you'll need to get a jumpstart on preparing your home for the 2018 market.&nbsp;
+On March 3, our team of local real estate experts will reveal the **essential home selling secrets** you'll need to get a jumpstart on preparing your home for the 2018 market.

 Dar Walden only holds the <u><strong>SELLER SEMINAR ONCE A YEAR!!</strong></u>